kwery/kwery-documentation/docs/index.md

 ##Report Label

-Labels let you organise, search and filer reports.
+Labels let you organise, search and filter reports.
 Click on Reports and once the dropdown is shown, click on Labels to add/modify labels.

 ![Report Label Add](img/reportLabelAdd.png)